A New Determination of the (Z,A) Dependence of Coherent Muon-to-Electron Conversion: Acknowledgements

 \section{Acknowledgements}

 This work was supported in part by DOE Grant DE‐SC0011925.
 It was initiated at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452.

-We wish to acknowledge helpful conversations with Wick Haxton, Julian Heeck, Natalia Oreshkina, Robert Szafron and Petr Vogel, as well as the careful reading of the text by Bertrand Echenard, James Miller, Ryan Plestid and Frank Porter.
+We acknowledge helpful conversations with Wick Haxton, Julian Heeck, Natalia Oreshkina, Ryan Plestid, Robert Szafron and Petr Vogel, as well as the careful reading of the text by Bertrand Echenard, James Miller, Ryan Plestid and Frank Porter.

 {\alph{footnote}}